nextcloud/appstore/docs/developer.rst

 App metadata is currently only being read from the **appinfo/info.xml** file.
 Future releases might include further files like CHANGELOG.md and AUTHORS.md files.

+The info.xml is validated using an XML Schema which can be accessed `online <https://apps.nextcloud.com/schema/apps/info.xsd>`_

 info.xml
 ~~~~~~~~
 A minimum valid **info.xml** would look like this: